badescuga/CV/CV-ian-2016.md

 I started my career working as a Platform Architect (C# .NET 4) for Alpha Bank where I developed an internal system distributed across the country.

-I switched to mobile app development on iOS (Objective-C) & Windows Phone (C#/Silverlight), where I delivered more then a dozen apps to UK/US customers.
+I switched to mobile app development on iOS (Objective-C) & Windows Phone (C#/Silverlight), where I delivered more than a dozen apps to UK/US customers.

 Afterwards, I went into developing games for Android/iOS/WP.
 I've worked both native (C#/XNA & Objective-C/Cocos2D) & cross-platform (C#/Unity3d).
 Been on Unity3d mostly for the last 4 years.
 My most recent project is Age of Lords. http://www.ageoflords.com/.
 It has grossed more than 4 million players on both iOS & Android.
 I was one of the 2 front-ends on the project, but also liked to mess around in the backend (NodeJS & Pomelo).